vladfeigin/llm-agents-evaluation/README.md

 - **Similarity**
     Determines the level of resemblance between the generated text and its ground truth in relation to the query.

-In this project we compute these metrics on a scale from 1 to 5.
+We compute these metrics on a scale from 1 to 5.
 For this project, we use the Azure Evaluation SDK, which offers various built-in evaluation metrics.
 For more details, please refer to the [documentation](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk).

 ##### Metrics Selection

+Choose and develop the appropriate metrics for your use case.

 When selecting evaluation metrics, consider the following: